bharathwajist/bharathwajist/README.md

 * 🤯 A strange fact about me: I love to be alone and I'm crowd alergic.
 * ◕ᴗ◕)っ I like to dream.
 * 😠 I don't like to leave dream as dream
-* 💪 I f*cking like very much to work for attaining those dreams.
+* 💪 I work hard to attain those dreams.
+* I don't whine for what I don't have.
+I do f**king work to get it in whatever it is.
 <p align="left">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=light)](https://github.com/piyushsuthar/github-readme-quotes" />
 </p>